MiguelAngel-ht/PyTorch-DeepLearning/README.md

 # PyTorch

-In this repository we are gonna learn how to define vectors and tensors in Torch, the library of Python
+In this repository we are gonna learn how to define vectors and tensors in Torch.

+This library is optimazed to linear operations with aplications in Machine Learning.